-Supporting documents are required to complete an income tax return.
-Below are examples of the documentation/information that may be required:

-- IRP5/IT3(a) Employees' Tax Certificate for remuneration received or in respect of lump sums from your employer, pension fund, provident fund or retirement annuity fund - Certificates received for local interest income, foreign interest income and foreign dividend income - If you are married in community of property, the certificates received by both you (the taxpayer) and your spouse are required - If you married out of community of property, only the certificates that you receive are required - Documents relating to medical expenditure such as: - The tax certificate received from your medical scheme for the period 1 March 2022 and ending 28 February 2023 (if you belong to a medical scheme) - Proof of qualifying medical expenses paid by you and not recovered from a medical scheme - Completed ITR-DD Confirmation of Diagnosis of Disability form (if you want to claim disability related expenses) - If you received a travel allowance or a fringe benefit for an employer provided vehicle, you must have a logbook to claim the business travel deductions - The income tax certificate(s) received from the financial institution for retirement annuity contributions made - The tax certificate(s) received from the financial institution(s) for tax free investments - Section 18A donation tax certificate - All information relating to capital gain transactions (local and foreign) for e.g. proof of proceeds for each asset disposed of (such as sales agreement, invoices, IT3(c) certificate), calculation of the base cost in respect of each asset - Documents and receipts for commission related expenditure including a logbook to claim business travel deductions - All information relating to the letting of assets, e.g. rental/lease agreement, bond statement reflecting
+- a) Supporting documents are required to complete an income tax return.
+Below are examples of the documentation/information that may be required: - IRP5/IT3(a) Employees' Tax Certificate for remuneration received or in respect of lump sums from your employer, pension fund, provident fund or retirement annuity fund - Certificates received for local interest income, foreign interest income and foreign dividend income - If you are married in community of property, the certificates received by both you (the taxpayer) and your spouse are required - If you married out of community of property, only the certificates that you receive are required - Documents relating to medical expenditure such as: - The tax certificate received from your medical scheme for the period 1 March 2022 and ending 28 February 2023 (if you belong to a medical scheme) - Proof of qualifying medical expenses paid by you and not recovered from a medical scheme - Completed ITR-DD Confirmation of Diagnosis of Disability form (if you want to claim disability related expenses) - If you received a travel allowance or a fringe benefit for an employer provided vehicle, you must have a logbook to claim the business travel deductions - The income tax certificate(s) received from the financial institution for retirement annuity contributions made - The tax certificate(s) received from the financial institution(s) for tax free investments - Section 18A donation tax certificate - All information relating to capital gain transactions (local and foreign) for e.g. proof of proceeds for each asset disposed of (such as sales agreement, invoices, IT3(c) certificate), calculation of the base cost in respect of each asset - Documents and receipts for commission related expenditure including a logbook to claim

-- interest on bond if claimed on return, schedule of details on rental expenses, related invoices - Financial statements for trading and farming activities (if applicable) - Any other documents relating to income that must be declared or deductions that may be claimed.

-Please note you are required to keep all supporting documents for a period of five (5) years from the date of submission of the return.
-SARS may request these documents to verify the information declared on your income tax return.

-If the documents are requested by SARS, you can upload it via eFiling; the SARS MobiApp or the online service on the SARS website.
+- business travel deductions - All information relating to the letting of assets, e.g. rental/lease agreement, bond statement reflecting interest on bond if claimed on return, schedule of details on rental expenses, related invoices - Financial statements for trading and farming activities (if applicable) - Any other documents relating to income that must be declared or deductions that may be claimed. - b) Please note that you are required to keep all supporting documents for a period of five (5) years from the date of submission of the return.
+SARS may request these documents to verify the information declared on your income tax return. - c) If the documents are requested by SARS, you can upload it via eFiling; the SARS MobiApp or the online service on the SARS website.
 Please ensure that the documents are not password protected.